igor-diniz/igor-diniz.github.io/_projects/(3) Airport System.md

 ## Project Overview

-A little sample of how to search for the flight in the management of the airline.
+A little sample of how to search for a flight in the management of the airline.

 <p>
     <img src="../imgs/mainMenuAirportSystem.png" alt="Image">